andrewt3000/MachineLearning/neuralNets.md

 Underfitting (high bias) - output doesn't fit the training data well.
 Overfitting (high variance) - output fits training data well, but doesn't work well on test data.

 Regularization - a technique to minimize overfitting.

-L1 is a regularization technique optimized for sparse data, L2 is a regularization techinque optimized for dense data.
+L1 is a regularization technique optimized that uses sum of absolute value of weights.
+L1 can yield sparse outputs.
+L2 is a regularization techinque optimized that uses sum of squared weights.
+L2 can't yield sparse outputs.

 [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) - a form of regularization.
 "The key idea is to randomly drop units (along with their connections) from the neural network during training."
 Typical hyperparameter value is .5 (50%).
 As dropout value approaches zero, dropout has less effect, as it approaches 1 there are more connections are being zeroed out.
 The remaining active connections are scaled up to compensate for the zeroed out connections.
 See [Hinton's dropout in 3 lines of python](https://iamtrask.github.io/2015/07/28/dropout/) which features the following example: